Loading...

 sudo chgrp devs /opt/devshare

-Group ownership is the foundation. setgid controls what group gets applied to files created inside the directory.
+Group ownership is the baseline. setgid controls which group is applied to files created inside the directory.

 Step 4 : Apply setgid so new files inherit the group.